graphcommerce-org/graphcommerce/docs/framework/config.md

 Allow the site to be indexed by search engines.
 If false, the robots.txt file will be set to disallow all.

-### `singleProductRoute: Boolean!`

-On older versions of GraphCommerce products would use a product type specific route.

-This should only be set to false if you use the /product/[url] or /product/configurable/[url] routes.

 ### `cartDisplayPricesInclTax: Boolean`

 Due to a limitation of the GraphQL API it is not possible to determine if a cart should be displayed including or excluding tax.